solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 ### Prepare the Directory Structure

-Since we are using the filesystem to store the Gloo configuration and credentials, we need to set up a directory structure to support that.
-Each of the Gloo containers created by the `docker-compose.yaml` file will attach to the `data` directory inside the `install/docker-compose-file` parent directory.
+Since we are using the filesystem to store the Gloo Edge configuration and credentials, we need to set up a directory structure to support that.
+Each of the Gloo Edge containers created by the `docker-compose.yaml` file will attach to the `data` directory inside the `install/docker-compose-file` parent directory.

-Although much of the structure is already set up, there are some additional empty directories that must be created for use by the Gloo containers.
+Although much of the structure is already set up, there are some additional empty directories that must be created for use by the Gloo Edge containers.
 Let's run the `prepare-directories.sh` script to create the rest.

 ```bash
 ./prepare-directories.sh